build-wars/gwmultilaunch/trunk/readme.txt

   * Set Registry Path - set gw path to selected copy in registry
   * Clear Mutex - closes the mutex handle under all active gw.exe processes
-  * Start Texmod - sets path, clears mutex, locates and start Texmod
+  * Start TexMod - sets path, clears mutex, locates and start Texmod
   * Force gw.dat unlock - useful if you are out of diskspace and need a quick muling session

 ==Launch Sequence==